tranquilit/WAPT-Documentation/source/wapt-usage/role-separation/index.rst

 Introduction
 ++++++++++++++++++++++++

-WAPT offers the possibility to differentiate adminstrator users roles base on a Public Key Infrastructure (PKI) to sign packages and actions.
+WAPT offers the possibility to differentiate administrator roles based on a :abbr:`PKI (Public Key Infrastructure)` to sign packages and actions.

 .. hint::

-  The following description of roles differentiation is temporary as it will evolve in near future
+  The following description of roles differentiation is temporary as it will evolve in the near future

 .. figure:: role-separation-schematics.png
   :align: center